Larkinabout/fvtt-token-action-hud-pf2e/readme.md

 # Acknowledgements

-First and foremost, thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.
+Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.
-Enormous thanks also goes to the following people for their help in getting the HUD to its current state: Drental, Kekilla, Rainer, Xacus, Giddy, and anyone who has provided advice to any and all of my problems on Discord, as well as all the other developers who make FoundryVTT a joy to use.

 # License